Eliot-Roxbergh/static_analysis/README.md

 # Static Analysis Example

+_**For a quick example of a C project with static analysis setup see:** https://github.com/Eliot-Roxbergh/task_portknocker_

 This is a small demo analyzing C code, in particular static analysis.
 The code in question involve a dozen or so smaller C files which I wrote, test files or solution to different code exercises.